Gingerbread Pudding with Orange Sauce

 I was in Chicago on business earlier this week with several co-workers and we were pondering where to eat dinner on a Sunday night.

 Being dressed in jeans, somewhat tired from the trip, and not wanting a formal dining experience, we contemplated our options.
-Aside from the typical steak houses which were easy to find and not very interesting to me personally, I consulted my trusty smartphone and looked to
+Aside from the typical steak houses which were easy to find and not very interesting to me personally, I consulted my trusty smartphone and looked to Yelp to provide a more diverse selection for us to consider.

 As reliable as ever, Yelp spit back a myriad of choices and my eye caught The Purple Pig.
 While the name drew me initially, when I reviewed the menu I was sold.
 Next challenge, convince my work colleagues to agree to eat at this restaurant with me.
 Tolerant of my excitement and willing to take a risk trusting I wouldn't steer them wrong, we walked the 100 yards from our hotel to The Purple Pig.